alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/zig.md

 As hard is it may be to believe, Zig does even more to foster “simple” codebases such as omitting a “preprocessor” and “macros”.
 Don’t worry, we’ll get into what these terms mean.

+---

+The meaning of “toolchain” is a little more difficult to accurately scope.
+However, the word typically means a set of utilities: **libraries**, **compilers**, **build tools**, etc., that the language, or users of the language, can leverage.

+**1. Libraries** = code that someone else has written and packaged which can now be used by others to achieve a specific task.
+E.g., Rust’s [Pola.rs](https://www.pola.rs/) library for data manipulation.

+**2. Compilers** = take your high-level code and convert it to “machine code” (1s and 0s) that corresponds to a specific [instruction set](https://whynowtech.substack.com/p/ebpf#:~:text=Native%20Code%3A%20Machine%20code.%20More%20technically%20known%20as%20a%20CPU%E2%80%99s%20Instruction%20Set%20Architecture%20(e.g.%2C%20x86%20or%20ARM).).
+Do some other helpful things like optimising your code (e.g., removing “dead code”).

+**3. Build Tools** = a build tool manages the entire build process, which includes compilation but also includes dependency management, testing, packaging, etc. I wrote about “building” software in detail on my Nix [primer](https://whynowtech.substack.com/p/nix).

+We can use Zig’s stated goals (“maintaining robust, optimal and reusable software”) to fine-tune our definition.

+Robust = software written in Zig works consistently, even during edge-cases.

+Optimal = software written in Zig can be.. optimised.. for a specific task.

+Reusable = software written in Zig is simple, scalable & portable.

+With these goals in mind, I consider (go easy HN!) the Zig toolchain’s most notable features to be the following two:

+Zig’s “Comptime”.

+Zig’s 4 build systems.